-Using a profile outlined here, we discovered USAA and State Farm are the cheapest companies for a 23-year-old male.
-USAA will set you back $902 in car insurance cost for a six-month policy or $150 per month.
-If you do not qualify for USAA (you must be a military member or family of one to qualify) State Farm costs an average of $1,158 for a six-month policy — $43 more than USAA per month.
+Using the driver profile outlined in our methodology, we discovered GEICO and Nationwide are the cheapest companies for a 23-year-old male.
+USAA will set you back $831 in car insurance cost for a six-month policy or $138 per month.
+If you do not qualify for USAA (you must be a military member or family of one to qualify) Progressive costs an average of $861 for a six-month policy — just $6 more than USAA per month.

 This data is reflective of a very generalized profile throughout the US and should only be considered directionally.
-If you’re looking for a personalized free quote, enter your zip code below!
+If you’re looking for a personalized free quote, enter your ZIP code below to start comparing rates.

 The best way to save is to follow our suggestion above and shop around as much as possible, in addition to maintaining a clean driving record.
 Discounts and changing your coverage can only save you so much in premium.
 More often than not, you’re paying too much money on car insurance because your company is overpriced.
 Still, there are some tips we should outline.